NeedsMorePie/interpolator/README.md

 #### Training

-1. Have your tf records prepared.
+1. Have your tf records and pre-trained PWC-Net weights prepared.

 2. Run the following command: